Check Out Fish Fest for Free Family Activities!

 Each year at its March and April meetings the Council establishes management measures for commercial, tribal, and recreational salmon fisheries off the coasts of California, Washington, Oregon, and even landlocked Idaho.
 The management year for ocean salmon fisheries begins on May 16 and lasts for 12 months to the following May 15th.
 To support Council decision making the Council’s Salmon Technical Team and Council staff develop four documents that outline salmon management for the upcoming fishing year:

-Here is the first report on the 2022 season.
+This is where the first preseason report on the 2024 season will be posted.

 Overall, the process of planning the salmon fishing season on the West Coast involves a complex and multifaceted decision-making process, with many different factors and stakeholders to consider.
 The PFMC works closely with state and federal agencies, as well as fishermen and other interested parties, to ensure that its decisions are based on the best available data and reflect the needs and concerns of all stakeholders.